Finance & Administrative Services

 ** For questions regarding available payment options for your permit, contact Planning & Community Development at (206) 780-3750.

 The Department of Finance and Administrative Services supports the City Council, the City Manager, all City departments, and the community, providing a wide range of support for administration and general financial reporting.
-Finance also supports services to citizens such as business licensing and utility billing, as well as administrative central support to the City’s five operating departments.
+Finance also supports services to citizens such as City business endorsement and utility billing, as well as administrative central support to the City’s five operating departments.
 The department has three primary functions: Accounting and Audit, Budget and Operations, and citywide Financial Planning.

 Accounting and Audit